Ale-JRD/Trads/content/post/index-T1.md

 However— no one else can adapt to me like Seras can.

-「I’m counting on you.」
+“I’m counting on you.”

-「I understand!」
+“I understand!”

 With my step forward, Seras understood everything.